Officers Field

 Sustainability Technologies

-• Wood pellet stoves are used to heat all homes, providing a cost-effective renewable energy solution.
+• Wood pellet stoves are used to heat all homes.

-• Most homes are designed with south-facing roofs to allow for future solar renewable installations.
+• Most homes are designed with south-facing roofs.

-• The development includes rainwater harvesting systems in all private homes, significantly reducing reliance on mains water by collecting rainwater for uses like flushing WCs, supplying outside taps, and feeding washing machines.
+• The development includes rainwater harvesting systems in all private homes for uses like flushing WCs, supplying outside taps, and feeding washing machines.

 •